 Questions are an important discovery tool.
 In our dynamic world, the ability to ask the right questions has become increasingly important.
-This book explains why it’s crucial to question all aspects of our work and personal lives, and how to use inquiry to uncover creative solutions and breakthroughs.
-In our summary of A More Beautiful Question, we’ll give an overview of why questions are important, how can we systematically approach innovative questioning, and put inquiry to use.
+In this book, Warren Berger explains why it’s crucial to question all aspects of our work and personal lives, and how to use inquiry to uncover creative solutions and breakthroughs.
+This free version of A More Beautiful Question summary provides an overview of why questions are important, how can we systematically approach innovative questioning, and put inquiry to use.

 The right questions, when combined with action, bring innovation.
 The book addresses “beautiful questions”, which are questions that are ambitious yet actionable.
 These catalyze change by helping us to see and think differently, and motivate action.

 Our full 13-page summary elaborates more on (a) how our outcomes are affected by open vs closed questions, the tone of questioning etc., (b) why we stop asking questions as we grow older and enter the workforce, and (c) examples of how inquiry has been applied in education to facilitate learning.

 Essentially, questions help us to frame our thoughts and contextualize the overwhelming amount of data available today, to bring about creativity, innovation and change.
 In education, inquiry-based schools (which focus more on questioning, understanding and application of knowledge, than tests) have delivered deeper learning and more inquisitive students.
 Many high-profile entrepreneurs—such as Wikipedia’s Jimmy Wales, Amazon’s Jeff Bezos, and Google’s Sergey Brin and Larry Page—are all from inquiry-based Montessori schools.